ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sprinklecontrol/README.md

 ![screenshot7.jpg](img/screenshot7.jpg)

 - Once the NOTIFICATIONS tab has been activated, you can choose your notification method and enter your details here.
+- The following notification methods are supported:
+  - E-mail
+  - Pushover
+  - Telegram
+  - WhatsApp

 ---
 ---